Lung King Heen 龍景軒

 As the first 3-Michelin-starred Chinese restaurant in the world, Lung King Heen used to be my favourite place for authentic Cantonese food.
 It had been a very long while since my last meal there two years ago, it was not really pleasant apart from the signature dim sum.
 While some how i missed their weekend brunch for some weekend specialities especially dim sum, it is hard to get a reservation and normally a 2-3 months wait is required.
-Luckily my friend got a reservation for us.

 Step into the familiar restaurant on a sunny Saturday noon feels fantastic.
 Located on the fourth floor of Four Seasons Hotel Hong Kong, Lung King Heen offers quality Chinese (Cantonese) food with a stunning view of Kowloon.
 Our reservation was at 12:30pm and it was nearly fully-seated when we arrived around 12:15pm.
 Most guests there was Cantonese with few tables of foreigners and mainlanders.